furzepig/brachistochrone/_posts/writing/2022-02-03-the_breathing_of_atman.md

 **Dimension 2 -- Inflation**

-  In the days before ultrasound screening, Angharad's doctor is concerned by the unusual size of the head of the unborn child, which he can feel through the pale skin of her belly.
+  In the days before ultrasound screening, Angharad’s doctor is concerned by the unusual size of the head of the unborn child, which he can feel through the pale skin of her belly.
 He confides in Mr Rhodri Morgan that he fears the baby will be hydrocephalic.
-Mr Rhodri Morgan spends the remaining three months of his wife's pregnancy preparing for the worst.
+Mr Rhodri Morgan spends the remaining three months of his wife’s pregnancy preparing for the worst.

   In the event Mrs Morgan has a successful four-hour labour.
 Mr Morgan is relieved to discover that Jeremy is not hydrocephalic